 “You can’t take only a few dance lessons and then think you are Fred Astaire.”

-When you've read the actual book, I'd be very curious to hear which phrase in it made you stop and think.
-With your contribution this post could become the most suitable tribute for the winner of the Nobel Prize for Literature 2016!
+So, when you've read the actual book, I'd be very curious to hear which ideas in it made you stop and think.
+With your contribution this post could become a tribute for the winner of the Nobel Prize for Literature 2016!

 Poista